DRM 111 Practical Theatre Arts I (1 Credits)

 DRM 115 Dramatic Theory & Criticism (3 Credits)

-Major critical theories from Aristotle to present.
+Major critical theories from Aristotle to the present.

 DRM 120 Stagecraft I (3 Credits)